You’re looking to re-insulate your attic with spray foam because you’re tired of losing money, but there are just a few more things to consider.

-You know about the benefits of foam insulation for your home, but you still have questions on whether the material that creates an airtight house can make it too tight.
+You know about the benefits of foam insulation for your home, but you still have questions on whether the material can create an airtight house that will make it too tight.

 It’s a great idea to insulate your crawl space with spray foam, it's going to bring many benefits like eliminating a lot of the drafts that can make your floor chilly and drive your energy bill up.
 Insulating the crawl space with foam completes the air seal which is the outermost layer of your home that stops heat flow.
 You want to make sure that you make the envelope right for your home when insulating a crawl space with spray foam.
 This is where a lot of heat can be lost and if it’s cold that means your floor is cold too.

 Feeling drafts through your outlets and feeling cold spots on your walls?
 It might be time to insulate your exterior walls, but you’re worried you’ll have to tear down all your drywall.